Mrs King: What was she wearing? Can that really be the fashion in the Punjab?

 Mr Smith: ...I need a USB lead, Sarah Jane.

-The fate of several of the Doctor's past companions being revealed in Death of the Doctor."
+The fate of several of the Doctor's past companions being revealed in "Death of the Doctor."
 Particularly the fact that Dorothy McShane named her organization ACharitable Earth.

 Sarah Jane: (giving him the once over) Oh, you've done it again!